Keeping your Immune System Healthy

 - Typhoid Fever

 Many things contribute to antibiotic resistance from over use to the dilution of antibiotics in third world countries.
 One contributor of great concern, is the use of antibiotics in food producing animals and the resistance of those antibiotics being transferred to us.
 Our livestock is fed nearly half the antibiotics manufactured as a preventative measure which can result and sometimes has resulted in meat containing drug resistant diseases such as salmonella newport.
 The FDA watches this area closely and works with veterinarians and animal producing organizations to monitor it.
 In fact there is an agency specifically set up to monitor this concern and it is known as NARMS (National Antimicrobial Resistance Monitoring System) and was set up in 1996.
+You can also view the article from the CDC on 5 more things to know about antimicrobial resistance.

 We now live in a global world and people are traveling all around the globe leading to health specialists all over the globe watching for signs of potential pandemics.
 We have come so far since the first dose of penicillin, have we over indulged and further harming ourselves?